CubeEngine/DockerSponge/README.md

 ### Server Properties

 You might have noticed that the root-volume doesn't contain the `server.properties` file.
 This file doesn't need to be persisted because it can be set up using environment variables.
 Below you'll find a list of the environment variable names.
-A description of them, supported values and default behaviours can be found on the [minecraft gamepedia site](http://minecraft.gamepedia.com/Server.properties).
+A description of them, supported values and default behaviours can be found on the [minecraft-wiki](https://minecraft.wiki/w/Server.properties).

  - ALLOW_FLIGHT
  - ALLOW_NETHER